The Man And the Rock

 These thoughts began to discourage and dishearten the man even more.

-In the midst of battling discouragement, the man decided to make it a matter of prayer and take his troubled thoughts to the Lord.
+Amid battling discouragement, the man decided to make it a matter of prayer and take his troubled thoughts to the Lord.

-To this the Lord responded compassionately:
+To this, the Lord responded compassionately:

 “My friend, when I asked you to serve me and you accepted, I told you that your task was to push against the rock with all your strength, which you have done.